xcomfan/xcomfan.github.io/go/compilation.md

 To compile and run immediately you can use the command `go run my_file.go`.

+If you want to name your executable you can use the command `go build -o my_program_name main.go`.

 Because you can only have one main you can use the shorthand `go build .` or `go run .` where you are giving Go the directory and it figures out what to do.

 ## Structure of a Go Program